HewlettPackard/python-opsramp/README.md

   - mgmt\_profiles() -> returns a Profiles object representing the Management Profiles of this Tenant.
 These are used to connect OpsRamp gateway node to the SaaS.
   - sites() -> returns a Sites object.
 Sites are used to organize devices based on location.
+  - service\_maps() -> returns a ServiceMaps object.
+Service maps are used to create directed graphs of dependencies that are used in the OpsRamp UI to present human-readable graphs of the impact of service failures on each other.

+import opsramp.service\_maps

+- class ServiceMaps() _the ServiceMaps that are defined for this specific Tenant_
+  - create(definition) -> Creates a new service map in this Tenant. "definition" is a Python dict.
+  - update(uuid, definition) -> Updates an existing service map
+  - delete(uuid) -> Deletes an existing service map
+  - get(uuid=None, minimal=False) -> returns a list of dicts, each one containing details for one service map.

 - class Roles() _the subtree of RBAC roles that are defined for this specific Tenant_
   - create(definition) -> Creates a new RBAC role in this Tenant. "definition" is a Python dict.